What is embedded finance?

 6. Embedded wealth management

-Advisory or automated investment management embedded in employer HR platforms, payroll products, or accounting software.
+Advisory or automated investment management embedded in employer HR platforms, payroll products or accounting software.
 Pension auto-enrolment initiated during payroll runs is an early form of this.

 Why is it happening now?